sinablk/sinablk.github.io/_posts/2019-02-05-linear-regression.markdown

 [^1]: This error term also stands for *any* kind of error, e.g. measurement error.
 [^2]: To be accurate, the model minimizes the *residual sum of squares*, which is $RSS = {e_1}^2 + {e_2}^2 + ... + {e_n}^2$ for $n$ number of observations.
 [^3]: There is a subtle difference between RSS and MSE, details of which vary between use cases.
 Simply, $MSE = \frac{1}{n} RSS$ where $n$ is the number of observations.
 This is to make it *unbiased*, which means that MSE can be compared between models for samples with different $n$.
+[^4]: Data for machine learning is usually broken into parts called *train* and *test* data.
+A model is first trained on the former and tested on the latter.
+We are primarily interested in the performance of our models on test data.